j-s-ashley/cz-2025-summer-minutes/06-01-council.md

 ### Summer

-#### Health - Ella and Tavi,
+#### Health - Ella and Tavi

-	Ella and I aare running together, menstral and contraceptions, health/m-health workshops, first aid training if available this summer, or we would do solo and ask for reimbursed.
+Ella and I are running together, menstral and contraceptions, health/m-health workshops, first aid training if available this summer, or we would do solo and ask for reimbursed.
 CPR certification listings.
 Running jointly because we're both enthusiastic.
 Recognition is important, so having both of us listed is beneficial.
 Limits known, recognize concerns about burnout, but I can do this.

 ##### Anon comments